 i).
 Use a recognizable “from” name: What name will you use to send follow-up messages and newsletters to your subscribers?
 Subscribers want to see whether the sender name is the same one that they saw when they signed up.

-It doesn’t matter how qualified your segments are: if your name looks confusing, it discourages people from opening.
+It doesn’t matter how qualified your segments are: if your name looks confusing, it discourages people from opening, lowering the open rate.
 After all, they won’t even know who you are.

 For example, this email I got from Banana Republic didn’t interest me, because the “from” name wasn’t clear enough.